dhis2/hacktoberfest/CONTRIBUTING.md

 Read more about these values on the [Participation page on Hacktoberfest.com](https://hacktoberfest.com/participation/)

 ## How do I contribute?
-1. Find a ticket that falls within your skillset in the list of issues in this repository, or navigate the JIRA boards to see if there's any ticket you might be able to work on
+1. Find a ticket that falls within your skillset in the list of issues in this repository, or navigate the JIRA boards to see if there's any ticket you might be able to work on. (filtered link to come)
 2. Report you're working on a ticket in the issues board in this repository.
 If you pick a ticket that is listed already, comment on it you're working on it, if you find a new ticket that is not listed, create an issue with this ticket number
 3. Don't work on something already in progress!
 4. Work on your ticket!